-The Tropic of Capricorn, also called the Southern Tropic, is an imaginary line (a latitude circle) which indicates the southernmost point where the sun is directly overhead at noon.
+The Tropic of Capricorn, also called the Southern Tropic, is an imaginary line (a latitude circle) that indicates the southernmost point where the Sun is directly overhead at noon.
 This occurs during the solstice on December 21.

 - South Africa